Want to make breastfeeding successful? Whether you’re first time mom or not, here are breastfeeding secrets that just might surprise you.

 2. Unlatch the baby by inserting your finger

-If latching the baby isn’t a problem enough, unlatching her could pose a problem as well.
+If latching a newborn isn’t a problem enough, unlatching him could pose a problem as well.

 You see, I figured you could slip the baby off the breast after he was done, but even if he’s fast asleep, he could still have a strong hold on your breast.
-Other times, you do need to end the nursing session for one reason or another, and pulling your baby off just won’t do.
+Other times, you do need to end the nursing session for one reason or another.

-You can imagine how pulling the baby off while he’s latched can hurt, especially if your baby is sucking hard.
+You can imagine how pulling him off while he’s latched can hurt, especially if he’s sucking hard.

 Instead, break the suction by inserting your finger into his mouth.
 Then, gently create an air pocket by moving your finger, breaking the suction.
-Only then should you pull baby off.
+Only then should you pull him off.

 3. Ease engorgement manually if needed